nbicocchi/learn-microservices/slides/Building Microservices with Spring Boot/M06 - Web Basics and Spring MVC/L3 - An MVC-style Application vs a REST API.md

 The interesting part here is that the view is used as a visual representation of the Model.

-Next, let's see how REST compares with this approach.

 ## REST

 **REST simply returns the representation of the Resource / Model directly in whatever media type the client asks for**, without making any assumptions of how the data will be visually represented over on the client side.